hafizmujadidKhalid/The-Road-Warior-oreilly-kata-2023/README.md

 | **Availability**   |Ensure the system is accessible at all times with a maximum of 5 minutes per month of unplanned downtime.         | Explicit business requirement.|
 | **Responsiveness** | The system responds to user interactions almost immediately           | "Magical user experience" is part of our UVP.       |

+### Architectural Style
+The overarching Architectural Style for the system is Microservices whereas Event Driven Architecture [(Event-Carried State Transfer)](https://martinfowler.com/articles/201701-event-driven.html) and CQRS are used when approperiate.

+For more details on the reasoning behind the decision, please check [Title](<ADRs/ADR001 - Architectural Style.md>)

 ### Component Diagram
 ![Context Diagram](<diagrams/Component Diagram.png>)